cloudflare/cloudflare-docs/content/radar/investigate/http-requests.md

 It is also interesting to know how your ISP fares in IPv6 adoption.
 If you know your ISP’s autonomous system number (ASN), you can use the `asn` parameter to query for this information.
 Refer to the [API reference](https://api.cloudflare.com/#radar-http-get-a-summary-of-ip-versions) for other parameters.

-If you do not know your ISP’s ASN, you use [Radar](https://radar.cloudflare.com/ip) to find what it is.
+If you do not know your ISP’s ASN, you can use [Radar](https://radar.cloudflare.com/ip) to find what it is.

 ## Tops